K-Sinclair/LinguaLoop/README.md

 # LinguaLoop

-LinguaLoop is a React, Vite, and Supabase language-learning application built as a 15-week university project.
+LinguaLoop is a React, Vite, and Supabase language-learning application built as a 15-week project.
 This repository currently contains the foundation plus its first complete learning loop: authentication, protected routes, profiles, avatar storage, flashcards, saved progress, database migrations, and GitHub Pages deployment.